 Citizen Science Marine Debris Monitoring on the Oregon Coast

-The NOAA Marine Debris Program has partnered with the Cooperative Institute for Marine Resources Studies at Oregon State University to develop a pilot marine debris monitoring program for the Oregon Coast.
+The NOAA Marine Debris Program partnered with the Cooperative Institute for Marine Resources Studies at Oregon State University to develop a pilot marine debris monitoring program for the Oregon Coast.

 Type of Project: Marine Debris Monitoring